joseph/ruby-clean-css/README.md

     relative URLS.
 A string.
 Defaults to the present working directory.
 - `relative_to` - This path is used to resovle relative `@import` rules and URLs.
 A string.
 No default.
+- `process_import` - By default, stylesheets included via `@import` are fetched and minified inline.
+Set to false to retain `@import` lines unmodified.
 - `rebase_urls` - By default, all URLs are rebased to the root.
 Set to `false` to prevent rebasing.
 - `advanced` - By default, Clean-CSS applies some advanced optimizations,